 What I learned was both fun and surprising, and ultimately highly practical.
-If you’re in a hurry, the summary is that high-quality variable-bitrate MP3 produced with the LAME encoder is probably the best all-around choice if you want broad compatibility, but has low sound quality; if you want the best sound quality, though, AAC (Apple’s native format) or Ogg Vorbis are much better than MP3 but aren’t as universally supported.
+If you’re in a hurry, the summary is that high-quality variable-bitrate MP3 produced with the LAME encoder is the most compatible choice if you want broad compatibility, but has low sound quality; if you want the best sound quality, AAC (Apple’s native format) or Ogg Vorbis are much better than MP3 but aren’t as universally supported.

 But before I get to that, let’s sharpen some yak razors, shall we?

 I have a large library of CDs.
 Although I listen to more music on Spotify now than on CD, many of my CDs are esoteric stuff that is not available on Spotify.
 For years I’ve tried keeping it in various music libraries and players so I can listen on-the-go.
 It was never a satisfactory solution.
 More recently I’ve been an Apple user, and gradually migrated all of my music into iTunes.
 Unfortunately, my collection is too large to sync to any mobile device or work laptop, so unless I’m at home, I can’t listen to my music.